-The figures and tables below explain for each case how the attribution of source streams and electricity flows to each sub-installation for the purpose of determining attributed emissions should be done in the baseline data template, and how the calculation works.
-The cases are as follows:
+The figure and table below explain how the attribution of source streams and electricity flows to each sub-installation for the purpose of determining attributed emissions should be done in the baseline data template, and how the calculation works.

-- Case Elec-1: The installation produces one benchmarked product for which the exchangeability of fuel and electricity is relevant.
-It consumes a fuel and electricity for the production.
-This case represents the general concept for all product benchmark sub-installations listed in Annex I of the FAR for which the exchangeability of fuels and electricity is relevant. - Case Elec-2: This installation has only one sub-installation consuming fuel for the production of products.
+In the example below, the installation has only one sub-installation consuming fuel for the production of products.
 Steam is recovered from waste heat and used for the production of electricity.
 Electricity is also produced directly from depressurising gases in the process via an expansion turbine without an intermediate production of measurable heat.